 To execute the wormy.py python script, use the execfile Python function as follows:

-Editing The Script
+Editing the Script

 You can use any text editor to edit the script.
 Notepad++ has a couple of features that make it very helpful when it comes to editing Python scripts.

-One of the major differences between Python in C++ is that the use of white space (spaces, tabs) has meaning in Python and you therefore have to make sure you use spaces and tabs consistently when writing your scripts.
+One of the major differences between Python and C++ is the use of white space (spaces, tabs) has meaning in Python and you therefore have to make sure you use spaces and tabs consistently when writing your scripts.

 The wormy.py uses spaces throughout for indentation.
 To get Notepad++ to uses spaces for all indentation, you have to change the Tab settings from the Settings >>> Preferences menu.